The Digitised Manuscripts site contains many different kinds of manuscripts, archives and documents. Much

 Botany in British India

-This project, generously funded by the AHRC, will digitise over 100 files from the India Office Records relating
+This project, generously funded by the AHRC, has digitised 120 files from the India Office Records relating to

-to botanical exploration in India between 1780 and 1850.
-The records have been identified by an earlier AHRC-funded
+botanical enquiry in India between 1780 and 1860.
+The records were first identified in an AHRC-funded publication,

-project, Science and the Changing Environment in India, 1780-1920: a guide to sources in the India Office Records
+Science and the Changing Environment in India, 1780-1920: a guide to sources in the India Office Records (British

-Wallich and Indian Natural History, a collaborative project between the British Library, Kew Gardens and
+Indian Natural History, a collaborative project between the British Library, Kew Gardens and the Natural

 Some of the British Library’s most important music manuscripts are featured in Digitised Manuscripts, including